openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This request is handled by the Request URI endpoint of the Verifier.

 The request MUST use the HTTP POST method with the `https` scheme, and the content type `application/x-www-form-urlencoded` and the accept header set to `application/oauth-authz-req+jwt`.
+The names and values in the body MUST be encoded using UTF-8.

 The following parameters are defined: